 Don’t overdo it.

 I know it’s cold outside and there’s nothing like a hot shower or bath BUT that ultra hot water robs skin of its natural moisture.
-Which means you’re already starting off badly when you hop out of the shower.
+Not a good start for your skin!
 Keep the temp warm but not crazy hot.
+Use a gentle cleanser that doesn't strip your skin of it's natural moisture (a good option is a our bar soap).

 Drink a lot of water!